GraemeDBlue/ha-wavespa/docs/supported-devices.md

 # Supported devices

-Bestway devices change over time, so new devices can sometimes require changes to the integration to add support.
+Wavespa devices change over time, so new devices can sometimes require changes to the integration to add support.
 This page attempts to keep track of how each device communicates, and the support status for each of these protocols.

 ## Known products